evidentlyai/evidently/docs/book/evaluations/no_code_evals.md

 Each evaluation result is called a **Descriptor**.
 No matter the method, you’ll get a label or score for every evaluated text.
 Some, like “Sentiment,” work instantly, while others may need setup.

+Here are few examples of Descriptors and how to configure them:

-## Examples
+## Words presence

 **Include Words**.
 This Descriptor checks for listed words and returns "True" or "False."

 Set up these parameters:
 * Add a list of words.
 * Choose whether to check for “any” or “all” of the words present.
 * Set the **lemmatize** parameter to check for inflected and variant words automatically.